mstapp/webtech/README.md

 webtech
 =======

-Example We application for a workshop on Web technologies.
+Example Web application for a workshop on Web technologies.

 ### Running on the Mac